MIT-LCP/wfdb-python/README.md

 On some less-common systems, you may need to install `libsndfile` separately.
 See the [soundfile installation notes](https://pypi.org/project/soundfile/) for more information.

+## Development

-The development version is hosted at: <https://github.com/MIT-LCP/wfdb-python>.
+The development version is hosted at: [https://github.com/MIT-LCP/wfdb-python](https://github.com/MIT-LCP/wfdb-python).
 This repository also contains demo scripts and example data.
 To install the development version, clone or download the repository, navigate to the base directory, and run:

 ```sh
 pip install .